ibm-cloud-docs/cloud-object-storage/object-lock.md

 Imagine an object with both a legal hold and a retention period.
 When the retention period ends, the object version remains protected until the legal hold is removed.
 If you remove a legal hold while an object version is subject to a retention period it remains protected until the retention period is complete.

 Objects locked and stored with a retention period cannot be deleted until retention period expires and any associated legal hold is removed.
-{:important}
+{: important}

 Locking objects with a Governance Mode is not supported.
-{:note}
+{: note}

 ## Getting started with Object Lock
 {: #ol-gs}